MatrixMind-cloud/azure-arc-hybrid-cloud-demo/README.md

 With Change tracking enabled, the Inventory of installed Software is also visible.
 It will take some time again until data becomes available.

+### Azure Monitoring

+> This Integration still seems experimental.

+Enable this integration by going to the **Monitor** service in your Subscription and selecting the un-monitored Arc VMs.
+For each Arc VM follow the steps to enable Monitoring, which will start multiple Extension deployments on your Arc VM resources.

+> Notes:
+>
+> As of this writing the Dependency Agent for Windows and Linux fails to deploy,
+> due to timeouts, even with the agent being pre-installed through cloud-init scripts.
+>
+> Also, if the monitoring views show some details about upgrading the solution,
+> follow the steps to allow for hybrid machine data integration.

+The integration is ready if you can see metrics being displayed in the Performance view and once the Map view shows your Arc VM and used port connections.